cerebral/cerebral/docs/introduction/signals.md

 ## Operators

 But we can actually refactor our _loadUser_ signal a bit.
-We can take advantage of something called **operators** to express state changes directly in the sequence.
+We do not only have operators available inside an action, we can actually use them directly in the sequence definition.
 In the **sequences.js** file do:

 ```js
 import * as actions from './actions'